MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 built-ins and kernels.

-When using built-ins to compute a diagnostic, it is important to avoid calling the built-in if the diagnostic has not been requested such that the field is not fully initialised.
+When using built-ins to compute a diagnostic, it is important to avoid calling the built-in if the ``init_diag`` routine has not fully initialised the field.

-As noted above, the ``init_diag`` routine used by the LFRic atmosphere associates the data in a field with an application ``empty_data_array`` if the diagnostic is not required.
-Within a kernel, the data array can be checked to ensure it is `not` associated with this dummy array prior to attempting to compute the diagnostic:
+As noted above, the ``init_diag`` routine used by the LFRic atmosphere associates the data in a field with an ``empty_real_data`` array if the diagnostic is not required; all such fields are pointed to the same array held in the application's ``empty_data_mod`` module.
+Within a kernel, the data array can be checked to ensure it is `not` associated with this dummy array prior to attempting to compute the
+diagnostic:

 .. code-block:: fortran

     use empty_data_mod,          only : empty_real_data

     ! <snip>